yamada-ui/yamada-ui/README.md

 ## Documentation

-Currently, the documentation is only available in [Storybook](https://hirotomoyamada.github.io/yamada-ui/).
-However, Storybook contains usage instructions for each prop of all the components.
+It's the https://yamada-ui.vercel.app website for the latest version of Yamada UI.

 ## Features